mihirchronicles/mihirchronicles.github.io/content/bookshelf/on-writing-well.md

 - Learn to enjoy this tidying process.
 I don't like to write; I like to have written.
 But I love to rewrite.
 I especially like to cut: to press the DELETE key and see an unnecessary word or phrase or sentence vanish into the electricity.
 I like to replace a humdrum word with one that has more precision or color.
 I like to strengthen the transition between one sentence and another.
 I like to rephrase a drab sentence to give it a more pleasing rhythm or a more graceful musical line.
 With every small refinement I feel that I'm coming nearer to where I would like to arrive, and when I finally get there I know it was the rewriting, not the writing, that won't the game.
 - Don’t say you were a bit confused and sort of tired and a little depressed and somewhat annoyed.
 Be confused.
 Be tired.
 Be depressed.
 Be annoyed.
 Don’t hedge your prose with little timidities.
 Good writing is lean and confident.
 - Beware, then, of the long word that's no better than the short word: "assistance" (help), "numerous" (many), "facilitate" (ease), "Individual" (man or woman), "remainder" (rest), "initial" (first), "implement" (do), "sufficient" (enough), "attempt" (try), "referred to as" (called), and hundreds more.
 Beware of all the slippery new fad words: paradigm and parameter, prioritize and potentialize.
 They are all weeds that will smother what you write.
 Don't dialogue with someone you can talk to.
 Don't interface with anybody.
-- As a writer you must keep a tight rein on your subjective self—the traveler touched by new sights and sounds and smells—and keep an objective eye on the reader.
+- As a writer you must keep a tight rein on your subjective self-the traveler touched by new sights and sounds and smells-and keep an objective eye on the reader.
 - The reader is someone with an attention span of about 30 seconds.
 - The most important sentence in any article is the first one.
 If it doesn’t induce the reader to proceed to the second sentence, your article is dead.
 - Thinking clearly is a conscious act that writers must force on themselves.